redsanket/spark/external/spark/guide/spark_from_oozie.rst

 .. _sfo_pyspark_grid_python-2.7:

-PySpark & grid installed Python 2.7 Example (Spark 2.x)
+PySpark & Grid Installed Python 2.7 Example (Spark 2.x)
 -------------------------------------------------------

 You can use the python 2.7 or 3.6 installed on the grid :ref:`swp` with oozie.